SvenMichaelKlose/tunix/src/contrib/small-c/README.md

 for a subset of the C programming language.

-This particular ersion aims to add documentation, as well as self-hosting on 6502-CPU platforms.
+This particular version aims to add documentation, as well as self-hosting on 6502-CPU platforms with a more flexible support for adding new stages and stages.

-Currently the MOS 6502 target is under construction.
-Therefore the other targets are disabled.

 * [Blog](BLOG.md)